microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Update-MgIdentityB2XUserFlowLanguage.md

 ### -OverridesPages
 Collection of pages with the overrides messages to display in a user flow for a specified language.
-This collection only allows to modify the content of the page, any other modification is not allowed (creation or deletion of pages).
+This collection only allows you to modify the content of the page, any other modification isn't allowed (creation or deletion of pages).
 To construct, see NOTES section for OVERRIDESPAGES properties and create a hash table.

 ```yaml